woodp/architecture-center/docs/guide/architecture-styles/n-tier.md

 ## Challenges

 - It's easy to end up with a middle tier that just does CRUD operations on the database, adding extra latency without doing any useful work.
-- Monolithic design prevents independent deployment of layers/tiers.
+- Monolithic design prevents independent deployment of features.
 - Managing an IaaS application is more work than a pure PaaS application that uses only managed services.
 - It can be difficult to manage the versioning of the code that is deployed on the VMs, making it challenging to update the application.